hoffmangroup/segtools/doc/segtools.rst

 =====
 Segmentations should be in `BED format`_ or `GFF format`, with one line for each segment and the ``name`` field used to specify the segment label.
+Segments must be **non-overlapping**, and can span all, part, or multiple parts of a genome.
+Genomic regions not spanned by any segment are ignored, so it can sometimes be useful to have a "background" label with segments that span all regions not covered by another segmentation.
+This can be automated with :ref:`segtools-flatten <segtools-flatten>`.
 For best results, the number of unique segment labels should be between 2 and around 40.
 For segmentations, Segtools uses fields ``1-4`` of a BED file or fields ``1,3-5``  of a GFF file.